danielfett/draft-dpop/main.md

 the DPoP proof JWT equals the value in the `jkt` claim in the access token or introspection response.

+# Authorization Server Metadata {#as-meta}

+This document introduces the following new authorization server metadata [@RFC8414] parameter to signal the JWS `alg` values the authorization server supports for DPoP proof JWTs:

+`dpop_signing_alg_values_supported`
+:      OPTIONAL.
+JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs

 # Acknowledgements {#Acknowledgements}

 We would like to thank Filip Skokan, Mike Engan, and Justin Richer for